-Jeanne's family has been affected by cancer numerous times.
+Jeanne Harris' family has been affected by cancer numerous times.
 Most devastating was the loss of her father in 2001.
-Encouraged by a friend to consider participating in the Relay For Life[®] program, she initially didn't feel up for it.
-After finally conceding, the event had a dramatic impact on her life.
+A friend encouraged Jeanne to participate in her local Relay For Life event, but she initially hesitated.
+She eventually changed her mind and now says the event had a dramatic impact on her life.